jwalton/node-promise-breaker/README.md

 ### pb.make(fn)

-`make(fn)` takes a function which accepts a `callback(err, result)` as its last parameter, and returns a new function which accepts an optional callback as its last paramater.
+`make(fn)` takes a function which accepts a `callback(err, result)` as its last parameter, and returns a new function which accepts an optional callback as its last parameter.
 If a callback is provided, this new function will behave exactly like the original function.
-If the callback is not provieded, then the new function will return a Promise.
+If the callback is not provided, then the new function will return a Promise.

 ### pb.break(fn)